Organic Hemp Protein Powder, Seeds & Other Hemp Products

 What Is Hemp?

 Hemp is a plant of the family Cannabaceae.
 It is a stout, erect annual herb that has cane like stalks that are hollow.
 It is often confused with the cannabis plant.
 It is normally grown in temperate areas, and can grow up to 5 metres tall.

 You may not know but hemp has been grown as a domestic plant for thousands of years.
 Very quickly is was realised hemp was extremely versatile and had a range of uses.

-The seeds are used as an edible food source and contain about 30% oil content.
+The seeds that are used to make hemp protein powder are used as an edible food source and contain about 30% oil content.
 Consumption by humans include hemp seeds or hemp seeds, processed to make hemp protein powder and hemp seed oil.
 The hemp seed oil can also be used in making skin care products such as soaps and essential oils.
 Hemp seed milk has also been used as an alternative to animal milk.

 The Difference Between Hemp & Marijuana

 Commonly hemp has been confused with marijuana.
 Both hemp and marijuana are both broad classifications of the the species Cannabis.
 Hemp is a variety or varieties of Cannabis that contain 0.3% or less THC content.

 Marijuana is the variety or varieties of Cannabis that contain more than 0.3% THC by dry weight, and therefore can induce a psychotropic or psychoactive effects to humans.